 Both dropdowns in the image have 40+ items.
 In the future, even more libraries will join Finna.
 The location facet limits lists length to a couple of items.

 Already 40% of Finnish university and polytechnic library search users use also the Finna.fi site.
 This means hundreds of thousands of people.
 The location facet could benefit those people.

 Unfortunately, most participants’ flow did not hit location facet in the 2015 tests.
 Who would expect that Finna has this feature, when nobody has implemented such a thing before!
 However, the use of facets has multiplied since 2013, when users have become more familiar with Finna.
 I believe that users would learn to use the location facet, too.
 Yet it will be of little interest for first time users who come from Google.

 Material page UI access information

 The before / after screenshots (below) represent a library material page.
-As many as 80% of users come to Finna.fi from Google, and most land on material pages.
+Most users come to Finna.fi from Google, and land on material pages.
 Thus this page must inform, how you can access a piece of material.

 The after screenshot has changes that improved the findability of two important facts.